garnajee/JellyHookAPI/README.md

 ### Adding a New Connector

 1. **Fork the Repository**: Fork the repo on GitHub and clone your fork locally.
-2. **Create a Branch**: Create a new branch for your connector.
+2. **Create a Branch**: Create a new branch for your connector (`git checkout -b new-connector/your-connector`)
 3. **Add Your Connector**: Create a new folder in `connectors` and add your connector implementation.
+  - Follow [these steps](connectors/README.md) to add a new connector properly
-4. **Update Documentation**: Update the README in the new connector folder to include details of the new connector and its setup.
+4. **Update Documentation**: Update the README in the new connector folder to include details and its setup.
+5. **Push to the Branch**: Push your changes to the new branch (`git push origin new-connector/your-connector`)
-5. **Pull Request**: Submit a pull request with a detailed description of your changes.
+6. **Pull Request**: Submit a pull request with a detailed description of your changes.

 ### General Code Contributions